-- (a) Non-cumulative dividend which shall accrue for each Series A RCPS on a daily basis at 0.1% per annum of the amount equivalent to S\$0.69 per outstanding Series A RCPS.
-Series A RCPS rank pari passu with the Series B RCPS and in priority to all other classes of equity securities; - (b) HLGE shall redeem all or part of the Series A RCPS upon the occurrence of any of the relevant redemption events as defined in the debt restructuring agreement ("DRA") entered into by HLGE and certain of its subsidiaries with certain of their bankers and other financial lenders on March 16, 2001;
+- (a) Non-cumulative dividend which shall accrue for each Series A RCPS on a daily basis at 0.1% per annum of the amount equivalent to \$\$0.69 per outstanding Series A RCPS.
+Series A RCPS rank pari passu with the Series B RCPS and in priority to all other classes of equity securities; - (b) HLGE shall redeem all or part of the Series A RCPS upon the occurrence of any of the relevant redemption events as defined in the debt restructuring agreement ("DRA") entered into by HLGE and certain of its subsidiaries with certain of their bankers and other financial lenders on March 16, 2001; - (c) Upon the passing of a special resolution at a meeting of the holders of the Series A RCPS convened during the conversion period commencing from the date of issue (March 17, 2005) of such Series A RCPS and expiring 10 years thereafter to approve the conversion of all outstanding Series A RCPS, the Company shall convert all (but not some only) of the outstanding Series A RCPS at the conversion ratio of 1:1 and rounded down to the nearest whole number for fractions upon conversion subject to adjustments pursuant to the DRA; and - (d) HLGE shall redeem all the outstanding Series A RCPS on the tenth anniversary of the issue date of the Series A RCPS.

-(a) Other liabilities (current and non-current) (cont'd)
+(a) Other liabilities (cont'd)

-Redeemable convertible preference shares ("RCPS") (cont'd)
+Series B redeemable convertible preference shares ("Series B RCPS")